 A recent report by The Washington Post revealed that nearly 25% of police officers fired for police misconduct have been reinstated in the past decade.
 Statistics provided by the Post show a disturbing trend: cops that were convicted of police misconduct and subsequently terminated are allowed to get their jobs back.

-Here at JML Law, our experienced police misconduct attorneys have reviewed the shocking statistics and explained how thousands of police officers convicted of using excessive force, police brutality, false arrests and other police misconduct offences, get reinstated in the U.S.
+Here at JML Law, our experienced police misconduct attorneys have reviewed the shocking statistics and explained how thousands of police officers convicted of using excessive force, police brutality, false arrests, and other police misconduct offenses, get reinstated in the U.S.

 Fact: police officers are indicted in less than 1% of murders of U.S. citizens.
 By contrast, over 90% of civilians are indicted in killings.

 The troubling report by the Post showed that since 2006, 451 of at least 1,881 cops booted off for misconduct from police departments across the U.S. were reinstated.

 Our Long Beach police misconduct attorney explains that police chief decisions, such as termination of police officers, can be overruled by labor lawyers across the country.
 Most of the time, those lawyers are helping police officers to get reinstated under the pretense of union-mandated appeals.

 Of the cases of police misconduct reviewed by JML Law based on the Post’s findings, one of the reinstated officers was convicted for shooting and killing an unarmed civilian.
 Another cop was convicted of sexually abusing a woman in his patrol car.